 Traveling with your German Shepherd is a wonderful experience.
-Most dog owners would love to bring their dog everywhere, but we usually can't, so when we get a chance to take our buddy on a road trip, it's special.
+Most dog owners would love to bring their dogs everywhere, but we usually can't, so when we get a chance to take our buddy on a road trip, it's special.
 This article will cover some important considerations when traveling with your German Shepherd.

-In terms of food, kibble is obviously easiest to manage while on the road.
+In terms of food, kibble is easiest to manage while on the road.
 If you're feeding raw, an alternative during a trip can be freeze-dried raw food, which is available commercially.
-However, if you're considering using alternative food during your trip, make sure to have tested that food at home way ahead of time so you know your dog likes it and it doesn't give him the runs.
+However, if you're considering using alternative food during your trip, make sure to have tested that food at home way ahead of time so you know your dog likes it and it doesn't give them the runs.

 Prepare and bring a good first aid kit for your dog and yourself.
 Things can happen when you travel and it's good to be prepared.
 As German Shepherds have long fur, make sure the bandages you bring will stick to your dog's body.
-Here are some other things that are important to have in your first aid kit: saline solution to wash wounds and eyes, vetericyn wound spray to disinfect injuries, paw cream, a tick removal tool, two or three tourniquets, Benadryl as a first aid for snake bites and some pill pockets to feed them to your German Shepherd, noni bio bandage to keep wounds clean, 70% rubbing alcohol in case you need to bring down a fever.
-I also recommend taking a good first aid course for dogs to learn how to use all equipment correctly.
+Here are some other things that are important to have in your first aid kit: saline solution to wash wounds and eyes, vetericyn wound spray to disinfect injuries, paw cream, a tick removal tool, two or three tourniquets, Benadryl as first aid for snake bites and some pill pockets to feed them to your German Shepherd, noni bio bandage to keep wounds clean, 70% rubbing alcohol in case you need to bring down a fever.
+We also recommend taking a good first aid course for dogs to learn how to use all equipment correctly.

 In the Car